A Black History Month Lesson

 Her talk on incarceration, titled “Transforming Justice,” is 6:30-8:30 pm Friday, Feb.
 26, at Wesley United Methodist, 1385 Oakway Road.

-And if you miss that, you can catch her well known talk “Why Aren’t There More Black People in Oregon?: A Hidden History” 4-5:30 pm the next day at the UO in Straub 156.
+And if you miss that, you can catch her well-known talk “Why Aren’t There More Black People in Oregon?: A Hidden History” 4:30-6 pm Wednesday, Feb.
+27, at the UO in Straub 156.